Joint Health Insurance For Couples

 Health Insurance for couples tends to include the following as standard:

-• Cancer care
+• Cancer care and treatment (more on this later)

 • Diagnostic testing, such as MRI scans and blood tests

-• Private hospital access and nursing care
+• Private hospitals and nursing care

 • Surgery as inpatient or day-patient.

-• Mental health cover
+• Mental health support

 • Full outpatient care